Risk Management

 |---|---|---|---|

-| Threats | The Group could be responsible for reparations and lose credibility and business opportunities if information in its possession is leaked or stolen, such as customer data, personal information, trade secrets, and technological information. |
+| Threats | The Group could incur liability for damages and lose credibility and business opportunities if information in its possession is leaked or stolen, such as customer data, personal information, trade secrets, and technological information. |

 |